jvillarreal7/MD-Twitter-Bot/README.md

 * Console printer now shows a timestamp.

 #Known issues:
-* It may tweet an album instead of a song if both have the same title.
+* It may tweet an album instead of a song if they share the same title.